luisramirezdev/warzone-discord-bot/README.md

 2. The first step is to create a discord application so after that you can create a bot within this application, to create an application go to [https://discord.com/developers/applications](https://discord.com/developers/applications).
 3. Once you have the application created you can create a bot, in the page of the application created previously there is a menu that says bot, here you can create your bot.
 4. When you have created the bot, we need the `Token` to be able to use it in the Heroku instance, so keep it in a safe place.
-5. You need to activate the "OAuth2 Code Grant" option.
-6. When you create the bot we have to invite it to your server, for this we have to go to the menu of `OAuth2` where you can generate a link and invite the bot to your server.
+5. When you create the bot we have to invite it to your server, for this we have to go to the menu of `OAuth2` where you can generate a link and invite the bot to your server.
-7. Permissions have to be:
+6. Permissions have to be:
    - **Scop**: bot
    - **Permissions**:
      - Send Messages
      - Manage Roles
-8. Once the url is generated you can use it in your web browser where it tells you if you want to add the bot to your server.
+7. Once the url is generated you can use it in your web browser where it tells you if you want to add the bot to your server.

 > There are many tutorials of "how to create a Discord bot".
 I used this [https://discordpy.readthedocs.io/en/latest/discord.html](https://discordpy.readthedocs.io/en/latest/discord.html)